fr0mars/Hanzi-Learning/README.md

 ## Disclaimer

 - this is meant to be used in local, probably not secure lol
-- this has been done in one afternoon so there might(are) be bugs
+- this has been done (vibecoded) in one afternoon so there might(are) be bugs